Ossoff’s mom speaks at Brookhaven meeting for ‘comfort women’ memorial

-Heather Fenton — the mother of 6th Congressional District candidate Jon Ossoff — was one of several speakers at the May 23 Brookhaven City Council meeting to show support for installing a “comfort women” memorial in the city.
+Heather Fenton — the mother of 6th Congressional District Democratic candidate Jon Ossoff — was one of several speakers at the May 23 Brookhaven City Council meeting to show support for installing a “comfort women” memorial in the city.

 Fenton, a member of the Atlanta Comfort Women Memorial Task Force, did not identify herself as Ossoff’s mother.